Universal scaling of the velocity field in crack front propagation

 The experimental data presented here correspond to planar crack propagation.
-A $5 \mathrm{mm}$ thick plate of PMMA is detached from a thick PDMS substrate using the beam cantilever geometry depicted in Fig.~\ref{Fig:Intro}~\cite{chopin2018}.
-To introduce disorder, we print obstacles of diameter $d_0 = 100~\mu\mathrm{m}$ with a density of $20\,\%$ on a commercial transparency that is then bonded to the PMMA plate before bringing it in contact with the PDMS.
-Crack front pinning results from the strong adhesion of the ink dots with PDMS.
+A $5 \, \mathrm{mm}$ thick plexiglas plate is detached from a thick silicone substrate using the beam cantilever geometry depicted in Fig.~\ref{Fig:Intro}~\cite{chopin2018}.
+To introduce disorder, we print obstacles of diameter $d_0 = 100~\mu\mathrm{m}$ with a density of $20\,\%$ on a commercial transparency that is then bonded to the plexiglas plate.
+Crack front pinning results from the strong adhesion of the ink dots to the substrate.
 Images of $1800 \times 1800$ pixels are taken normal to the mean fracture plane every second.
 As the system is fully transparent, the crack front appears as the interface between the clear and the dark region observed on the image.
 The pixel size is $35~\mu\mathrm{m}$, so the observed front length is $63~\mathrm{mm}$.

 We tested two different velocity regimes : $v_1= 132 \pm 3~\mathrm{nm.s}^{-1}$ and $v_2 = 31 \pm 1~\mathrm{nm.s}^{-1}$.
 The local crack speed is computed using the methodology proposed in Refs.~\cite{maloy2006,tallakstad2011} based on the waiting time matrix : the number of frames during which the front stays inside each pixel provides the waiting time in this pixel, from which the local speed is inferred.
-This procedure significantly reduces the noise level in comparison to the velocity signal obtained from the difference between two successive crack front positions.

 Both experiments and the cellular automaton are expected to belong to the universality class of a one dimensional interface with $\alpha=1$.
 The depinning exponents of this class have been computed numerically~: $\zeta=0.388 \pm 0.002$ \cite{rosso2002}, $\nu= 1/(1-\zeta) = 1.634 \pm 0.005$, $\beta = 0.625 \pm 0.005$, $z=0.770 \pm 0.005$ \cite{duemmer2007} in agreement with renormalization group calculations \cite{ledoussal2002}.
-The spatial correlations of the local velocity are shown on Figs.~\ref{Fig:Cv(x)_simus} and \ref{Fig:G(x)_manip}.
+The spatial correlations of the local velocity are shown on Figs.~\ref{Fig:Cv(x)_simus} and \ref{Fig:Correlations_manip}.
 The results of the simulation perfectly collapse on the scaling form \eqref{eq:Cv(x)} showing that a unique correlation length $\xi_v$ controls the dynamics.
 The asymptotic form proposed in \eqref{eq:scaling form Cv(x)} is verified, in particular the decay in $1/x^2$ is the fingerprint of the long-range nature of the elasticity.